airbob/personal/notes/README.md

-Mac and iOS notes
+notes
 =========

-notes/ code snippets during development of Mac/iOS projects
+All kinds of notes